Nkwanta South NCCE organises quiz competition for Senior High Schools

 He said educating the citizenry on the Constitution and other topical issues should not be left to the NCCE alone, but rather a shared responsibility.

-Bright Lenwah, the Nkwanta South Municipal Chief Executive (MCE), entreated the students to learn hard to justify the investment their parents and government were making in them.
+Bright Lenwah, the Nkwanta South Municipal Chief Executive (MCE), implored the students to learn hard to justify the investment their parents and government were making in them.

 He commended NCCE for the quiz competition and called for its sustenance.